 Keep the pot in full sun for at least six to eight hours of sun daily.
 If your area has hot summer afternoons, choose a spot that gets sun mostly in the morning.
 Give the plant regular watering, moistening the soil thoroughly whenever its top inch or two feels dry to your fingertip.
 Aim for at least 1 inch of water each week, including rain.

 Supporting and Feeding

-Feed the plant regularly to keep it setting fruit for the entire season.
-The first grape tomatoes are usually ready to harvest about 75 days after planting, so start feeding plants once weekly when you see the first small, green fruits -- usually sometime in July, depending on your climate.
-Use a balanced, 20-20-20 formula, diluting it at a rate of 1/4 teaspoon per gallon of water, but also check your product label for additional directions.
-Wet the soil before feeding to avoid burning roots.
+Fertilize the plant regularly.
+The first grape tomatoes are usually ready to harvest about 75 days after planting, so start fertilizing plants once weekly when you see the first small, green fruits, usually sometime in July, depending on your climate.
+Use a balanced, 20-20-20 formula, applied at the rate and dilution proportions indicated on the label.
+Wet the soil before applying fertilizer to avoid burning roots.

-Grape tomatoes are susceptible to several fungal disorders; these are best prevented by keeping the pot in a well-ventilated area that's not crowded by other plants and by watering the plant at its base early in the day, helping keep foliage dry.
+When you grow grape tomatoes in a pot, they are susceptible to several fungal disorders just like they would be in a garden.
+These are best prevented by keeping the pot in a well-ventilated area that's not crowded by other plants and by watering the plant at its base early in the day, helping keep foliage dry.

-Several pests can also cause problems, including the green tomato hornworm caterpillar and the brown, striped potato beetle; handpick and destroy these.
+Several pests can also cause problems, including the green tomato hornworm caterpillar and the brown, striped potato beetle.
+Handpick and destroy these.
 Aphids, tiny, yellowish, soft-bodied insects, and small whiteflies can also feed on and weaken the plant.
-Control these by spraying with insecticidal soap until the plant's dripping wet.
-Dilute the soap at a rate of 5 tablespoons per gallon of water, and repeat the spray as needed.
+Control these by spraying them off plants with a stream of water.
+Use insecticidal soap with caution because some tomato cultivars are sensitive to soaps and can be damaged by their use.